I just received my New Calibrated data logger - how do I use it for the first time?

 - Select File/Query Logger by opening the File Menu and clicking on Query Logger.
 After a few seconds, a window should display showing a summary of the logger.
 Otherwise, see the topics Unable to Access Temprecord Logger or Unable to open COMx.

 - Select Program/Parameters.
 After a few seconds you will see the Logger Parameters screen, which allows you to set the logger up.
-Change the sample period to 00:00:10 (one sample every 10 seconds).
+For example change the sample period to 00:00:10 (one sample every 10 seconds).
 Set the start delay to 00:00:20 (20 seconds).

 - Click on ‘OK’.
 After a few seconds the logger parameters screen will close.